I spent my life as a teacher, but I might have

 American short story was flourishing, and it offered some of the most

-respected authors.
-I knew my mother and father liked to read it,
+knew my mother and

-and I have no memory of being embarrassed in my efforts to sell it--but
+embarrassed in my efforts to sell it--but

 then I can remember no particular success at it, either.
 Four